-JOIN RAINBOW WORLD FUND ON A HUMANITARIAN JOURNEY TO GUATEMALA - July 2019 dates TBA
+JOIN RAINBOW WORLD FUND ON A HUMANITARIAN JOURNEY TO GUATEMALA - July 4-13, 2019 dates

 Learn about the cultural, historical, spiritual, and political realities of the developing world.
 Explore human rights issues with a people whose traditions span centuries of development.

 Travel With A Purpose